 Happy 20th Birthday!
 That was an enjoyable evening – thanks to everyone for bringing in such a great spread of food (and especially to Lisa for the delicious cake!), and to Adam for all the techy stuff.
 Roll on the next birthday party!

 We are a Community Choir, and whilst this has a particular meaning in the choir world, in that anyone can join, we also feel that our task is to take music out into the community, and not wait for people to come to us.

 Last year we held a Christmas sing song at the Lapstone pub in Fair Oak, and it went down well with the regulars.
 We’d hoped to go back for a non-seasonal event later in the year, hopefully to the same response, but sadly there was uncertainty about the Lapstone’s future so this plan was put on hold.

 So this year we sing carols and eat pizza at the King Rufus in Eling on Friday22nd December at 7pm.
 This pub is run as a sort of co-op and has regular musical events.
 Pizza is optional (?) and cooked on their outside wood oven.We have arranged to go and run a festive sing-along just before the final weekend before Christmas, and if they like us, we hope to return next year.

-In previous years we have sung at the Mayor’s Carol Service, originally intended for Civic Centre staff and held in the main entrance hall of the Civic Centre, and anyone can come.
+For many years now the Christmas season for the choir has been busy with events, as indeed it is for most choirs, but for us the traditional final gig before the turkey gets defrosted is the Mayor’s Carol Service, originally intended for Civic Centre staff and held in the main entrance hall of the Civic Centre, but anyone can come.